-Noelle was born in Texas, but has lived in Colorado, Tennessee, Michigan and now Dodge City, Kansas!
+Noelle was born in Texas, but has lived in Colorado, Tennessee, Michigan, Kansas, and now Oklahoma City, Oklahoma!
 She has been speaking to youth and adults for over ten years.
 Her primary mission is to teach through her own testimony, that we are all “wonderfully made” in God’s image.
 Noelle has been featured in CNN’s Latino in America and EWTN’s Life on the Rock as she shared her witness of God’s love through the midst of her struggle with depression and poor self-image and how that encounter with Christ radically changed her life.

 With over a decade of experience in youth ministry, Stael is driven by his calling to remind all people of "who they are and whose they are."
 As a Dj, Stael combines his love of music with testimony to take you on a soul-stirring musical journey of faith and purpose.
 From uplifting beats to his inspirational words, Stael strives to aid others to discover God's plan for their life.

 Using the art of illusion, Catholic magician Giancarlo Bernini shares a unique perspective on faith and what it means to seek Truth.
 His Catholic faith, BA in Religious